 Is it true that you have real Cleverman blood in your family?

 Allegedly yeah.
-But I think most Aborignals do.
-But it’s not magic.
+I think most Aborignals do.
 Giving a broad, western description to it, a Cleverman is the shaman, the man of power within an indigenous community of Australia.
 The thing with our version of a shaman is that there’s not just one type.
 Each clan, bloodline, family line and story, each dreaming story for that part of that land is different.
 And so you’ll have some Clevermen who can shape shift, you have some that are naughty.
 And there’re women who are Clevermen.
 For example there is a whole clan apparently in the central desert who are all females and they all have gifts, and they continue and protect the dreaming.
 And then you have Clevermen who are just clairvoyants.
-So if you’re related to them you get a call one day that’s just like “Bub, you better be making you’re bed because something’s not right.”
+So if you’re related to them you get a call one day like “Bub, you better be making you’re bed because something’s not right.”
 And then you’ll start feeling better.
-And it all comes back to the point that we’re all the same, we’re all one species.
-And the one thing that connects us is spirituality.

 What does spirituality mean to you?

 Power.
 Power within the self.
 And making the choice in your life to move forward.
 It’s letting your emotions flow through and then taming them with something that is pure.
-Like a spiritual lasso, if that makes sense.
+Like a spiritual lasso.

 What kind of person do you want to become?

-I want to be someone who is genuine enough to be inspired by.
+I want to be someone who is genuine enough to inspire people.
 Who is influential so that you can be influential.
 I think we need more of those people, because I think we’ve started to lose them.
 You open up anything on Instagram and it’s just the Kardashians.
 And I want to be seen as a great writer.